 Camplight will set up a tent for you, taking the sting out of camping.
 This service is low cost with prices varying depending on the size of the tent that you have.

 - You will need to purchase one pass per vehicle to gain access to the campervan field.
-These need to be purchased in advance of arrival with your festival entry ticket and you will be asked to state your registration number and vehicle type.
+These need to be purchased in advance of arrival with your festival entry ticket and you will be asked to present your campervan barcode with your festival entry ticket barcode at the gate.

 - The maximum allotted space for your vehicle is 7m x 5m.
 You will only be allocated this size space if your vehicle requires it due to space limitations in the field.